tayganr/purviewlab/README.md

-# Azure Purview Workshop
+# Microsoft Purview Workshop

-## What is Azure Purview?
+## What is Microsoft Purview?

-Azure Purview is a unified data governance service that helps you manage and govern your on-premises, multi-cloud and software-as-a-service (SaaS) data.
+Microsoft Purview is a unified data governance service that helps you manage and govern your on-premises, multi-cloud and software-as-a-service (SaaS) data.
 Easily create a holistic, up-to-date map of your data landscape with automated data discovery, sensitive data classification and end-to-end data lineage.
 Empower data consumers to find valuable, trustworthy data.

 ## :thinking: Prerequisites